AInsights Entry for Strawberry Glycidate 2 (CAS: 121-39-1)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: No specific ADI or MSDI values available; usage should be guided by general safety principles and industry practices.
+- Oral Exposure: No specific ADI or MSDI reported; usage should be guided by general safety assessments and industry practices.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature